Skip to content

 Signals that help differentiation:

-• Different font sets installed
+• Different font sets installed at OS level

 Released under the MIT License.